senjansen/hacktiv8/phase0/week6/README.md

-# Hacktiv8 Phase 0 Week 5: Recursive, Regex, and Object Oriented Programming in JavaScript
+# Hacktiv8 Phase 0 Week 6: Finals and JavaScript DOM

-This week we will practice the concepts of Recursive, Regex, and Data Object types in JavaScript.
+We arrive in the last week of phase 0!
+In the last week of phase 0, we focus on the final live coding, and we will play with DOM and make web project using HTML, CSS, JavaScript!

 **Guidance:**
 - :notebook_with_decorative_cover: **Reference** is a material for your learning reference.
 In some readings, there is a direction that asks you to make something.
 Direction is more optional to help you.